Customer-Focused Product Management: A Winning Business Strategy

 Moreover, clients feel and see when businesses are making an additional effort to understand their pain points and provide solutions.
 Because they sense these endeavours, customers become advocates for the organization.

-As a customer-focused product manager with several years’ experience in the field, traversing being customer-driven is something I do in four functions: (1) get my colleagues engaged, (2) build relationships with front-line teammates, (3) turn metrics stories into determinable action steps, and lastly (4) bring partners and stakeholders into the room with customers.
+As a customer-focused product manager with several years of experience in the field, traversing being customer-driven is something I do in four functions: (1) get my colleagues engaged, (2) build relationships with front-line teammates, (3) turn metrics stories into determinable action steps, and lastly (4) bring partners and stakeholders into the room with customers.

-When it comes to getting my colleagues engaged, I believe that every one of my colleagues affects customers; from customer service, technical support, relationship management, sales, and marketing.
+When it comes to getting my colleagues engaged, I believe that every one of my colleagues affects customers, from customer service, technical support, relationship management, sales, and marketing.
 They are leading daily connections.
 My PM superpower (I thrive in finding insights beyond the sight of others) afforded me to recognize long ago that even non-customer-facing teammates can have a powerful impact.

 As a standard, when our 3iab (product manager, design lead, and research lead) is doing discovery for a new product or feature, one of the first things I do is to schedule meetings with leads from product marketing, sales, customer service, technical support, and relationship management.
 My motivation is that each of these team members will help us understand customers’ needs, if market research is already completed, competitive analysis, product playbook and the marketplace.